thumbprint

 Designation Statement

-The American Society of Cataract and Refractive Surgery designates the ASCRS Glaucoma Day for a maximum of 4.0 AMA PRA Category 1 Credits™.
+The American Society of Cataract and Refractive Surgery designates the ASCRS Cornea Day for a maximum of 6.5 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 All CME activities approved for AMA PRA Category 1 Credit™ are valid for recognition by the European Accreditation Council for Continuing Medical Education (EACCME).
 Physicians not licensed in the U.S. who participate in this CME activity are eligible for AMA PRA Category 1 Credit™.

-Practicing ophthalmologists who care for patients with corneal-related conditions.
+Practicing ophthalmologists who care for patients with cornea‐related conditions.

-Compare and contrast best practices and techniques in the treatment of Fuchs
+• Compare and contrast best practices and techniques in the treatment of Keratoconus including novel innovations such as CTAK.

-Examine office-based corneal disease management; to include the management of keratoconus, corneal collagen crosslinking, herpes eye disease, and infectious keratitis
+• Examine office-based corneal disease management; to include the management of corneal infections including bacterial, fungal, and herpetic.

-Examine current research related to the etiology and treatment of severe ocular surface diseases
+• Discuss current research related to the etiology and treatment of severe ocular surface diseases and discover treatment options for management of ocular surface tumors.

-Develop strategies to identify and efficiently manage patients with dry eye disease
+• Understand strategies to identify and efficiently manage patients with dry eye disease.